gitlabhq/gitlabhq/doc/project_services/jira.md

 # GitLab JIRA integration

-GitLab can be configured to interact with JIRA.
+GitLab can be configured to interact with [JIRA].
 Configuration happens via username and password.
 Connecting to a JIRA server via CAS is not possible.

-Each project can be configured to connect to a different JIRA instance, see the [configuration](#configuration) section.
-If you have one JIRA instance you can pre-fill the settings page with a default template.
-To configure the template see the [Services Templates][services-templates] document.
+Each project can be configured to connect to a different JIRA instance or, in case you have one JIRA instance, you can pre-fill the JIRA service settings page with a default template.
+To configure the template, see the [Services Templates documentation][services-templates].

-Once the project is connected to JIRA, you can reference and close the issues in JIRA directly from GitLab.
+Once the project is connected to JIRA, you can reference and close the issues in JIRA directly from GitLab's Merge requests.

 ## Configuration